-All incidents of sharing nudes and semi-nudes should be reported to the DSLs as with all other safeguarding issues and concerns.
+All incidents of sharing nudes and semi-nudes should be reported to the DSL as with all other safeguarding issues and concerns.
 Staff will not make their own judgements about whether an issue relating to sharing nudes and semi-nudes is more or less serious enough to warrant a report to the DSL.
 What may seem like less serious concerns to individual members of staff may be more significant when considered in the light of other information known to the DSL, which the member of staff may not be aware of.

 If staff become concerned about a sharing nudes and semi-nudes issue in relation to a device in the possession of a student (e.g. mobile phone, tablet, digital camera), the member of staff will secure the device (it should be confiscated).
-This is consistent with DfE advice "Searching, screening and confiscation: advice for headteachers, School staff and governing bodies" (DfE January 2018), page 11 'After the search'.
-Searching, screening and confiscation
+This is consistent with DfE advice Searching, screening and confiscation: advice for schools (DfE July 2022).

-Staff will not look at, share, or print any indecent images.
+Staff will not look at, share or print any indecent images.
 The confiscated device will be passed immediately to the DSL (see 'Viewing the imagery' below).